 An alternative method is to set the camera to Aperture Priority mode, ISO 100, F11, matrix metering and then read the shutter speed that the camera tells you it is going to use as the starting point.

-Whichever method you use, take the shutter speed that would give you the correct exposure without the filter and enter this into your app in the appropriate field.
+Whichever long exposure approach you use, take the shutter speed that would give you the correct exposure without the filter and enter this into your app in the appropriate field.
 Then, tell the app which strength of ND filter you are using.
 Make a note of the shutter speed the app is telling you to use, don’t change any other settings on your camera, put the filter on the lens, and take the photo using the calculated shutter speed.

 If your calculated exposure is more then 30 seconds you will have to select Bulb as the shutter speed.
 This lets you use shutter speeds longer that 30 seconds.
 Use a remote trigger and stopwatch to control the shutter speed in these instances.